 Sa-ay Cold Spring

-For a much more private experience, one of the excursions you can do in Camiguin is a visit to these natural pools at the foot of Mt.
-Hibok Hibok, in Quipasa.
+For a much more private experience, one of the quieter stops you can make in Camiguin is a visit to these natural pools at the foot of Mt.
+Hibok-Hibok, in Quipasa.
 Getting there by motorbike is easy and entrance is free.

-These natural pools are perfect for ending a day’s route around Camiguin, since the water comes from Mt.
-Hibok Hibok and, therefore, it’s warm!
-Entrance costs 50 pesos and you can try all the pools, which have water at different temperatures.
-Even so, note that these depend on volcanic activity, so sometimes they’re not as hot as you’d expect.
+These natural pools are perfect for ending a day of exploring around Camiguin, since the water comes from Mt.
+Hibok-Hibok and, therefore, it’s warm!
+Entry costs 50 pesos, and you can try all the pools, which have water at different temperatures.
+However, bear in mind that the temperature depends on volcanic activity, so sometimes they’re not as hot as you’d expect.

-They’re open until 10pm and you can buy something to drink at the shop, so it’s the ideal plan to relax.
+They’re open until 10pm and you can buy something to drink at the shop, so it’s the perfect place to relax.

-They’re very similar to those at Santo Niño (urbanized), but with the peculiarity that here the water is cold and fizzy.
+This pool is very similar to Santo Niño Cold Spring (developed), but here the water is cold and fizzy.
 Yes, soda!
-The water is completely drinkable, so if you like this drink, you can refill your bottle at one of its fountains.
+The water is safe to drink, so if you like sparkling water, you can refill your bottle at one of its fountains.

 Entrance also costs 75 pesos per person.
 Open from 8am to 5pm.

-6. Tour Camiguin by motorbike at your own pace
+6. Explore Camiguin by motorbike at your own pace

-We love everything above, but what we undoubtedly like most to do in Camiguin is to tour it by motorbike.
-The landscapes are impressive.
-Rice fields, palm groves, rivers, mountains, volcanic‑sand beaches, charming colorful towns, welcoming people… The best thing you can do in Camiguin is simply live it.
+We love everything above, but what we love most about Camiguin is exploring it by motorbike.
+The landscapes are incredible.
+Rice fields, palm groves, rivers, mountains, volcanic-sand beaches, charming colorful towns, welcoming people… The best thing you can do in Camiguin is simply soak it all in.

-If you want a contact to get bikes for 300–350 pesos (what a bargain!), leave us a comment and we’ll give you all the info.
+If you’d like our contact for renting bikes for 300–350 pesos (a real bargain!), leave us a comment and we’ll give you all the info.

-If you’ve never ridden a motorbike, please don’t start in the Philippines.
-For that, we can give you the contact of a very nice, trustworthy tricycle driver as well as a car rental.
+If you’ve never ridden a motorbike before, please don’t start in the Philippines.
+In that case, we can give you the contact details of a lovely, trustworthy tricycle driver, as well as a car rental option.

-Here’s a little secret: the roads that cross the island through the interior are spectacular—don’t stick only to the road that circles the island!
-Itum Road has epic views of Camiguin’s volcanoes, passes by the Hibok‑Hibok Observatory (where you can get information about eruptions) and also has some mind‑blowing viewpoints like the one at Utopia Café (recently opened).
-Plus, it takes you to the entrance to Tuasan Falls and you can continue toward the Bura Soda Pools and The BeeHive Driftwood Cafe, a super curious place to watch the sunset.
+Here’s a little secret: the roads that cut through the island’s interior are spectacular—don’t just stick to the road that circles the island!
+Itum Road has epic views of Camiguin’s volcanoes, passes by the Hibok-Hibok Observatory (where you can get information about eruptions) and also has some stunning viewpoints, like the one at Utopia Café (recently opened).
+Plus, it takes you to the entrance to Tuasan Falls and you can continue toward the Bura Soda Pools and The BeeHive Driftwood Cafe, a quirky place to watch the sunset.

-Here are some extra points of interest (in addition to those we recommended in the list) that you can see with your motorbike:
+Here are a few extra places of interest (in addition to those we’ve already recommended) that you can visit by motorbike:

 Guiob Church (Old Spanish Church Ruins) and the watchtower (Moro Watchtower)

-With so much volcanic activity, there are few historical remains to see in Camiguin.
-One of the few places of interest is the ruins of an old 16th‑century Spanish church, Guiob Church.
+Due to all the volcanic activity, there are only a few historical sites to see in Camiguin.
+One of the few places of interest is the ruins of an old 16th-century Spanish church, Guiob Church.
 Although little remains of what it once was, if you’re near the Bonbon neighborhood, stop by to admire this piece of history, which now has a newly built chapel inside.
-Next to it also lie the ruins of an old convent.
+Next to it, you’ll also find the ruins of an old convent.
 The entrance fee is 75 pesos per person.
-Open from 8am to 5h30pm.
+Open from 8am to 5:30pm.

-Another Spanish vestige is the Moro Watchtower, which was used to watch the island for possible attacks by the Moros of Mindanao.
-To get there, you’ll have to go through a school, so don’t be surprised if you become the kids’ attraction!
+Another remnant of the Spanish period is the Moro Watchtower, which was used to watch out for possible attacks on the island by Moro raiders from Mindanao.
+To get there, you’ll have to go through a school, so don’t be surprised if you become the kids’ main attraction!
 Entrance is free.

-Also known as Katunggan Park, this bridge crosses beautiful mangroves next to Benoni port.
-If you have time, it’s a pleasant walk to enjoy these mangroves, spot birds and see the odd little crab.
+Also known as Katunggan Park, this boardwalk crosses beautiful mangroves next to Benoni Port.
+If you have time, it’s a pleasant walk to enjoy these mangroves, spot birds and the occasional crab.
 The entrance fee is 50 pesos per person and it’s open from 8am to 5pm.

 Ancestral Houses of Camiguin

-On our last visit to Camiguin, we were amazed by the number of ancestral houses on the island.
-These are mansions that mainly belonged to Chinese immigrants and their descendants and therefore date from the late 19th or early 20th century.
+On our last visit to Camiguin, we were amazed by how many ancestral houses there are on the island.
+These are mansions that mainly belonged to Chinese immigrants and their descendants, and many date from the late 19th or early 20th century.
 On many of their facades you can find inscriptions showing their construction date and the owner’s name.
-Unfortunately, many of them are neglected and maintenance is non‑existent, but even so, it’s worth stopping to take a look.
+Unfortunately, many of them are neglected and maintenance is almost non-existent, but even so, it’s worth stopping to take a look.

 7. Celebrate with the people of Camiguin at the Lanzones Festival

-Filipinos are known for their fiestas, and one of the best is Camiguin’s big festival, the Lanzones Festival.
-The lanzón is a delicious fruit typical of the island, and its harvest is the reason for a huge party featuring colorful parades and dances.
+Filipinos are known for their fiestas, and one of the best is Camiguin’s biggest celebration, the Lanzones Festival.
+Lanzones is a delicious fruit closely associated with the island, and its harvest is the reason for a huge celebration featuring colorful parades and dances.

 It’s usually held during the third week of October.
-So if you plan to visit Camiguin on those dates, book accommodation as soon as possible!
+So if you plan to visit Camiguin around those dates, book accommodation as soon as possible!
 You can find the program of activities here.

-If you feel like discovering the archipelago’s more cultural side, don’t miss our article on the Festivals of the Philippines.
+If you’d like to discover the archipelago’s more cultural side, don’t miss our article on the Festivals of the Philippines.

 We’ve covered the main points, but Camiguin is an island that offers so much more.
-So here are a few more things to do in Camiguin and tips to enjoy it:
+So here are a few more things to do in Camiguin and tips to help you enjoy the island:

-- Although most of Camiguin’s beaches are black sand and therefore far from the picture‑perfect tropical beach we have in mind, they also have their appeal.
-In our opinion, the prettiest are Turtle Beach, Chill’s Beach (a great sunset spot), the town beach in Yumbing, the beach by the Giant Clams Sanctuary (you can visit it even if the sanctuary is closed) and the one at Sunken Cementery.
+- Although most of Camiguin’s beaches are black sand and therefore far from the picture-perfect tropical beach you might have in mind, they still have their own charm.
+In our opinion, the prettiest are Turtle Beach, Chill’s Beach (a great sunset spot), Yumbing’s town beach, the beach by the Giant Clams Sanctuary (you can visit it even if the sanctuary is closed) and the one at Sunken Cemetery.

-- The sunsets from Sunken Cementery are spectacular, but they’re also fabulous from the Beehive.
+- The sunsets from Sunken Cemetery are spectacular, but they’re also fabulous from the Beehive.

-- Camiguin has some beautiful rice fields with the volcanoes as a backdrop.
-We love getting lost and exploring, but we’ll tell you that the prettiest are those in Sagay (roughly here) and the ones before reaching Mahinog on the way to the Mantigue pier if you’re coming from Mambajao.
+- Camiguin has some beautiful rice fields with volcanoes as a backdrop.
+We love getting lost and exploring, but we’ll tell you that the prettiest are those in Sagay (roughly here) and the ones before reaching Mahinog on the way to Mantigue Pier if you’re coming from Mambajao.

-- Near the departure port for boats to Mantigue, there’s a lagoon with a zipline, some giant floaties and a couple of restaurants that aren’t bad at all.
-If you have time to spare to get to know Camiguin, we recommend it!
+- Near the departure port for boats to Mantigue, there’s a lagoon with a zipline, some giant inflatables and a couple of restaurants that aren’t bad at all.
+If you have extra time in Camiguin, it’s worth a stop!
 It’s called Taguines Lagoon.

-- The restaurant scene in Camiguin is getting bigger and better—check our favorites in Where to eat in Camiguin.
+- The restaurant scene in Camiguin keeps getting better—check out our favorites in Best restaurants to eat in Camiguin.

 - Camiguin’s weather is a bit peculiar.
-Although theoretically it’s an ideal island to visit between July and September, the driest time is usually between March and May (our summer).
-The camiguingnons told us it tends to rain more between September and November.
-We’d say it’s always a good time to visit Camiguin.
+Although, in theory, it’s a good island to visit between July and September, the driest time is usually between March and May.
+Locals in Camiguin told us it tends to rain more between September and November.
+We’d say there really isn’t a bad time to visit Camiguin.

-- As in the rest of the Philippines, tap water in Camiguin isn’t drinkable.
-Filipinos don’t drink it either, so restaurants and hotels usually have tanks where you can refill your bottle to generate less plastic.
+- As in the rest of the Philippines, the tap water in Camiguin isn’t safe to drink.
+Filipinos don’t drink it either, so restaurants and hotels usually have water dispensers where you can refill your bottle to reduce plastic waste.

-- Hospitals in Camiguin aren’t very well equipped, so in case you need significant medical assistance, you’ll have to be transferred to Cebu or Manila.
-Please don’t travel without travel insurance, which is also a mandatory requirement to enter the country now.
-We’ve been using IATI’s for more than 10 years and we’re very happy with their service.
-Here you have a 5% discount for your policy.
+- Hospitals in Camiguin aren’t very well equipped, so if you need serious medical assistance, you’ll have to be transferred to Cebu or Manila.
+Please don’t travel without travel insurance, which we consider essential for a trip to the Philippines.
+We’ve been using IATI for more than 10 years and we’re very happy with their service.
+Here’s a 5% discount on your policy.

 How to get around Camiguin

-As we mentioned above, the motorbike is the best option to tick off all these things to do in Camiguin.
+As we mentioned above, a motorbike is the best way to visit all these places in Camiguin.
 Most of the roads are paved and there isn’t much traffic, but of course, if you’ve never ridden a motorbike, we advise you not to start here.
 You wouldn’t be the first to have a serious accident.

-If you don’t dare to ride one, don’t worry, you have tricycles, motorelas and multicabs (small jeepneys) that you can hire depending on the number of travelers you are.
+If you don’t feel confident riding one, don’t worry, there are tricycles, motorelas and multicabs (small jeepneys) that you can hire depending on how many people you’re traveling with.
 If you’re going to spend a whole day exploring, you can negotiate prices with them.
-In addition, although there isn’t a huge supply, there are a few places to rent cars.
+In addition, although availability is limited, there are a few places to rent cars.

-For point‑to‑point journeys, the best thing is to rely on the motorelas.
-These are a cross between a tricycle and something bigger.
-Basically, they have 2 routes: “West bound” and “East Bound”, that is, westbound or eastbound from Mambajao.
-If you stay in Yumbing and that area, it’s normal to use the “West Bound”.
+For short point-to-point journeys, the easiest option is to use motorelas.
+These are basically a larger version of a tricycle.
+They have 2 main routes: “Westbound” and “Eastbound”, meaning westbound or eastbound from Mambajao.
+If you stay in Yumbing and that area, you’ll usually use the “Westbound” route.

 - Mambajao (Poblacion) to Balbagon (port): 12 pesos.